Estimating and understanding exponential random graph models: Introduction

-Our main results are in \ref{sec3} through \ref{sec6}.
-Working with general exponential models, \ref{sec3} proves an extension of the approximation \eqref{12} for $\psi_n$ (Theorem \ref{soln}) and shows that, in the limit, almost all graphs from the model \eqref{11} are close to graphs where a certain functional is maximized.
-As will emerge, sometimes this maximum is taken on at a unique \ER model. \ref{sec4} studies the problem for the model \eqref{11} when $\beta_2,\dots,\beta_k$ are positive ($\beta_1$ may have any sign).
+Section \ref{sec4} studies the problem for the model (\ref{11}) when $\beta_2,\ldots,\beta_k$ are positive ($\beta_1$ may have any sign).
+When the $T_i$'s are subgraph counts, positive $\beta_i$'s were originally intentioned (e.g., in \cite{frank}) to ``encourage'' the presence of the corresponding subgraphs.
 It is shown that the large-deviations approximation for $\psi_n$ can be easily calculated as a one-dimensional maximization (Theorem \ref{specialnorm}).
-Further, amplifying the results of \citeauthor{bhamidi} \cite{bhamidi}, it is shown that in these cases, almost all realizations of the model \eqref{11} are close to an \ER graph (or perhaps a finite mixture of \ER graphs) (Theorem \ref{specialbehave}).
+Further, amplifying the results of Bhamidi et al. \cite{bhamidi}, it is shown that in these cases, almost all realizations of the model (\ref{11}) are close to an Erd\H{o}s--R\'enyi graph (or perhaps a finite mixture of Erd\H{o}s--R\'enyi graphs) (Theorem \ref{specialbehave}).
 These mixture cases actually occur for natural parameter values.
-This explains a further difficulty found by applied workers who attempt to estimate parameters by using Monte Carlo to match observed counts of small subgraphs. \ref{sec5} also gives a careful account of the phase transitions and near-degeneracies observed in the edge-triangle model \eqref{12}.
+Section \ref{sec5} also gives a careful account of the phase transitions and near-degeneracies observed in the edge-triangle model (\ref{12}).

-Sections 6, 7 and 8 investigate cases where $\beta_i$ is allowed to be negative.
-While the general case remains open (and appears complicated), in \ref{sec6} it is shown that Theorems \ref{specialnorm} and \ref{specialbehave} hold as stated if $(\beta_i)_{2 \le i \le k}$ are sufficiently small in magnitude.
-This requires a careful study of associated Euler--Lagrange equations. \ref{sec7} shows how the results change for the model containing edges and triangles when $\beta_2$ is negative.
-For sufficiently large negative $\beta_2$, typical realizations look like a random bipartite graph.
+Sections \ref{sec6} and \ref{sec7} investigate cases where $\beta_i$ is allowed to be negative.
+While the general case remains open (and appears complicated), in Section \ref{sec6} it is shown that Theorems \ref {specialnorm} and \ref{specialbehave} hold as stated if $(\beta_i)_{2 \le i \le k}$ are sufficiently small in magnitude.
+This requires a careful study of associated Euler--Lagrange equations.
+Section \ref {sec7} shows how the results change for the model containing edges and triangles when $\beta_2$ is negative.
+For sufficiently large negative $\beta_2$, typical realizations look like a random bipartite graph (where ``random'' means that the two parts, of equal size, are chosen uniformly at random from all possible choices).
 This is very different from the Erd\H{o}s--R\'enyi model.
 The result generalizes to other models via an interesting analogy with the Erd\H{o}s--Stone theorem from extremal graph theory.

-Finally, in \ref{sec8} we discuss a model that exhibits transitivity, an important requirement for social networks.
+A longer version of this paper with more pictures and additional results is available as ``version 3'' on arXiv (\url{http://arxiv.org/pdf/1102.2650v3.pdf}).